Who we are

 The CWRU Pride LGBT Ohio Leadership Award

-This award fund has been developed for the improvement, growth and support of an LGBT inclusive environment by the LGBT Alumni and supporters of Case Western Reserve University.
+This award fund has been developed by alumni and supporters to encourage an LGBT inclusive environment at Case Western Reserve University.

-The purpose of the CWRU Pride LGBT Ohio Leadership Award is to provide recognition or enable financial assistance to outstanding undergraduate or graduate students who are working to make impactful actions and advance the mission of the Lesbian, Gay, Bisexual and Transgender (LGBT) community at Case Western Reserve University, the Cleveland community, or nationally through scholarship, research or leadership activities.
+The purpose of the CWRU Pride LGBT Ohio Leadership Award is to provide recognition and financial assistance to outstanding students working to make an impact in the LGBT community at Case Western Reserve University, in Greater Cleveland, or nationally through scholarship, research, or leadership activities aside from their CWRU coursework.
+Read the instructions and apply for the 2024 cycle by 12 p.m.
+ET on Friday, October 4.

 The CWRU Pride Alumni Network awarded H. Michael Schwartz, MA, CDP, an Organizational Behavior Ph.D. student in Weatherhead School of Management, the 2020 CWRU Pride Ohio Leadership Award for their work in the development of the LGBTQ+ community.
 Schwartz serves as a facilitator for the Polyam Fam series through the university’s LGBTQ+ Center, focused on building support for polyamorous students, staff, faculty and community members.
 Additionally, they offer one-on-one coaching for students, as the challenges of attending a university often compound and expand when they include a rapid realization and change in self-concept, like discovering you are queer or transgender or being more open about a queer or transgender identity.
 Through coaching, students build their concept of self from the ground up, examining the experiences, values and possibilities that enable flourishing and building a plan to enact their ideal self.